remore/burn/README.md

 Internally, burn contains cc65 executables inside its gemfile and calls them to compile.
 Main workflow is as follows.

 - translate ruby DSL file into c source code
-- compile them to make executable(main.out) by calling cc65
+- compile them to make executable(*.nes) by calling cc65
 - provide emulator(JSNES) for rpaid application development

 ### Requirements